This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 Data on the prevalence of depression and anxiety symptoms are reported in the Scottish Health Survey.

-• In 2021, 11% of adults reported two or more depressions symptoms.
-This has remained the same since 2015/15, and there were no significant differences between men and women.
+• In 2021/22, 13% of adults reported two or more symptoms of depression.
+This has increased from 8% in 2008/09, and there were no significant differences between men and women.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.